aubreyrjones/lemon-py/README.md

 you to (more) easily create parsers for use in your own projects.

 lemon-py provides facilities to compile a EBNF grammar and a lexer definition into a standalone parser.
-The resulting lexer+parser is implemented entirely in native code, and has no external dependencies (including on this project or any Python code) and is suitable for use as a submodule in other projects.
-You can just `import` it and run `parse()`.
+The resulting lexer+parser has has no external dependencies (including on this project or any Python code) and is suitable for use as a submodule in other projects.
+You can just ship it, `import` it, and run `parse()`.
+C++ users might like to read more about how to [include the parser in a native project.](#C)

-lemon-py parsers output a uniformly-typed parse tree.
+lemon-py parsers output a uniformly-typed parse tree of `ParseNode` objects.
 All productions are identified by a string name, and all terminal values are returned by string as well--no type conversions are applied inside of the parser module.
 One standout feature, available in both Python and C++, is (dependency-free) GraphViz `dot` output for graphical visualization of parse trees--essential for language development.

 lemon-py extends the Lemon parser definition format with a built-in, configurable lexer.
-The lexer handles commonly-encountered token types such as constant/literal character strings, case-insensitive regular expressions with captured value, and strings with user-defined delimiter and escape characters.
+The lexer handles commonly-encountered token types such as constant/literal character strings; regular expressions with optional case sensitivity and/or captured submatch; and configurable strings.
 The lexer also supports user-defined "skip" patterns for omitting lexically-irrelevant characters.
-The lexer is not especially performant, but is implemented in an easily-extensible manner, allowing for easy expansion and customization.
+The lexer is not especially performant, but it is intentionally implemented in a straightforward manner that can be easily understood and extended.

 lemon-py grammar files are essentially just regular [lemon grammar files](lemon/lemon.html) but include an extension to support automatic